projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 Build OVMF Firmware
 -------------------

-**OVMF** is the project to enable UEFI support for Virtual Machines, which is used by QEMU, the open source machine emulator and virtualizer, to boot the **CaaS** images on Virtual Machines.
+**OVMF** is the project to enable UEFI support for Virtual Machines, which QEMU uses, the open source machine emulator and virtualizer, to boot the **CaaS** images on Virtual Machines.
 The following steps describe instructions to build the OVMF firmware from source.

 #.
 Get the firmware source code: